The Joy of Clean Windows

-1. We soap the glass using a water and soap solution.
+1. Soap – using a water and soap solution

-2. We scrub it.
-On especially dirty windows, this is done with fresh, #0000 steel wool.
+2. Scrub – on especially dirty windows, this is done with fresh, #0000 steel wool

-3. We squeegee the glass using a fresh squeegee at nearly every job.
+3. Squeegee – using a fresh squeegee at nearly every job

-4. Then we perform a streak-check, running down the edges and corners with a clean dry rag.
+4. Streak-check – running down the edges and corners with a clean dry rag

-6. Lastly, we do a screen wipe if there is one.
+6. Screen wipe – if there is one

 Deionized Water-Fed Pole Window Cleaning

-When the conditions are right, we may use a newer system for refreshing the old familiar view.
+When the conditions are right, we clean windows with a newer system.
 The deionized water-fed pole method has become an important tool in modern window cleaning.
-It gives a more affordable streak-free clean without using ladders.
-It works well with vinyl and aluminum-framed windows.
-It doesn’t work as well on many older windows (such as true leaded-glass panes), and it can’t be used for interior windows.
+It leaves a more affordable streak-free clean without using ladders.
+This works quite well with vinyl and aluminum-framed windows, but not as well on many older windows (such as true leaded-glass panes).
+It can’t be used for interior windows.
 Screens will also need to be removed prior to cleaning.